doctest/doctest/doc/markdown/roadmap.md

     - https://msdn.microsoft.com/en-us/library/hh270865.aspx
     - https://msdn.microsoft.com/en-us/library/hh598953.aspx
     - also look into similar Xcode integration - https://github.com/philsquared/Catch/pull/454
+- the set holding all registered tests should use a specialized allocator to minimize program startup time
 - ability to provide a temp folder that is cleared between each test case
 - rework the examples folder - so the test runner is compiled only a few times - CI builds take a ton of time!